 This page includes many service-related industries that do not yet justify a separate page.
 They emphasize the wide range of industries and services that are impacted by technology.

-Included are: Accounting, Bartending, Childcare, Education, Fashion, Gardening, Government, Hotel, Industrial Design, Janitorial, Military, Personal care, Policing, Recycling, Remote monitoring, Research, Search & Rescue, Security, Sports & Fitness, Storage, Tour Guides, Translation, Travel, and Underground exploration.
+Included are: Accounting, Bartending, Childcare, Education, Fashion, Gardening, Government, Hotel, Industrial design, Janitorial, Landscaping, Military, Personal care, Policing, Recycling, Religion, Remote monitoring, Research, Search & Rescue, Security, Sports & Fitness, Storage, Tour guides, Translation, Travel, and Underground exploration.

 LEARN FROM THESE YOUTUBE VIDEOS